Year 4

 Homework Books:

 Continuing from last term, each week we will ask the children to complete one section from each homework book (Grammar, Punctuation and Spelling homework book and Maths homework book) as practise for the work we are doing in class.
-Homework is due in on Wednesday for marking and new homework will be assigned on Friday, due back the following Wednesday.
-We would ask for your support with this new initiative.
+Homework is due in on Wednesdays for marking and new homework will be assigned on Fridays, due back the following Wednesday.
+We would ask for your support with this.
 Please do get in touch if you have any questions.

 Reading:

 Each week, we ask that all children read with somebody at home at least three times a week.
-This could be any adult or an older sibling or friend.
+This could be with any adult or an older sibling or friend.
 Please sign their diary and add a comment.
 Children should bring in their diaries every day.
-Every little bit of reading really does help children with their learning and enjoyment.
+Every bit of reading and being able to talk about what is being read really does help children with their learning and enjoyment.

 Spelling: